 prod).
 When you specify an environment, your PATH and other environment variables are set up in exactly the same way as they are for web processes, cron jobs, and Cloud hooks.
 In particular, whichever version of PHP you have configured on the Cloud > Workflow page will be the first in the PATH, and thus will be the default in your SSH session.

-To open a window that allows command-line access to your files, use PuTTY, a free Telnet/SSH client for Windows.
+To open a window that allows command-line access to your files, we recommend that you use PuTTY, a free Telnet/SSH client for Windows.

 When you run PuTTY, enter the connection information for the server (or load a session previously configured to connect to your web server), and then click Open.